avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 29 : Drop Downs
 Toggle contextual overlays for displaying lists of links and more with the Bootstrap dropdown plugin.

+### - Day 30 : Toasts
+Push notifications to your visitors with a toast, a lightweight and easily customizable alert message.